jjvenky/jjvenky.github.io/people.md

 ![image-left](/assets/images/catherine_goltz-photo.jpg){: .img-bio}

 Catherine completed her BSc (Honours) at the University of Winnipeg looking at how nitrogen influences cyanobacterial blooms and toxins.
-Her interest in blooms continues in her MSc where she will look at how iron release from sediment can be suppressed to shift algal communities in lakes.
+Her interest in blooms continues in her MSc where she will look at how iron release from sediment can be suppressed to shift algal communities in lakes. ("Nitrogen: Both a potential stimulator and suppressor of cyanobacterial blooms in temperate lakes" (2023).
+Theses and Dissertations (Comprehensive).
+2589. [https://scholars.wlu.ca/etd/2589]).

 ### Mackenzie Schultz, MSc student